raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 ## Swap and initiate

-Garden SDK provides `swapAndInitiate` hook which expects inputs of type `SwapParams` and returns the initiated order of type `Matched Order`.
-The hook creates an order, waits for it to be matched, and initiates it if the source chain is EVM.
-Returns the order object or an error message.
+Great!
+Now that we have our quotes, let's execute the swap!
+Garden SDK provides `swapAndInitiate` hook that handles the entire swap process for us.

+Here's what it does:
+1. Creates your swap order
+2. Waits for it to be matched with a suitable counterparty
+3. Automatically initiates the swap if you're on an EVM chain

+You'll need to provide the swap parameters (including the quote details we got earlier), and the hook will return either your matched order or an error message if something goes wrong.

+Let's see how to implement this:

 <Tabs>